andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 ____________________________________

 No meeting during finals week.
-You've learned a lot and worked plenty hard - put the finishing touches on it all and submit it to me by TBD.
+You've learned a lot and worked plenty hard - put the finishing touches on it all and submit a quality project, meeting all of the specified criteria, to me by TBD.

 <!---